yonis-savary/sharp-php/Docs/home.md

 The goals behind Sharp are :
 1. Make a clean code that is intuitive
-2. Remove unecessary abstraction layers
+2. Remove unnecessary abstraction layers
 3. Don't hide the code behind Facades objects
 4. Make a Framework that doesn't break your IDE
 5. Let you code apps quickly without worrying about setup/build